 Kirk Gibson is named the National League Most Valuable Player with Mets outfielders Darryl Strawberry and Kevin McReynolds also receiving first-place votes for the award.
-The Dodger World Series hero, who is the first MVP not to be named an all-star in the same season, batted .290 and drove in 76 runs in 150 games this season.
+The Dodger World Series hero, who is the first MVP not to be named an All-Star in the same season, batted .290 and drove in 76 runs in 150 games this season.

-Jason Giambi (.333, 43, 137) wins the American League MVP Award edging out two-time winner White Sox first baseman Frank Thomas.
+Jason Giambi (.333, 43, 137) wins the American League MVP Award, edging out two-time winner White Sox first baseman Frank Thomas.
 The A's first baseman receives 14 of the 24 first-place ballots cast by the BBWAA.

 Yankee right hander Roger Clemens (20-3, 3.51 ERA) wins the Cy Young Award for an unprecedented sixth time (Red Sox -1986, '87, '91 and Blue Jays -1997, '98).
 The 'Rocket' becomes the first Pinstriper to win the award since 1978 when Ron Guidry copped the honor.

 Diamondbacks bench coach Bob Melvin is selected to be the Mariners' twelfth manager in franchise history.
-The 41-year-old former major league catcher is replacing Lou Piniella, who asked to be released from his contract to take a job closer to his home, and will pilot the Devil Rays next season.
+The 41 year-old former major league catcher is replacing Lou Piniella, who asked to be released from his contract to take a job closer to his home, and will pilot the Devil Rays next season.

-Barry Bonds (.362, 45, 101), who is the only player to be the league’s MVP more than three times, is named by BBWAA for a record seventh time, including an unprecedented fourth consecutive season.
+Barry Bonds (.362, 45, 101), who is the only player to be the league’s MVP more than three times, is named by the BBWAA for a record seventh time, including an unprecedented fourth consecutive season.
 Winning the honor at the age of 40, the Giants’ left-fielder surpasses Willie Stargell as the oldest player to win the award.

-The players’ association and owners agree to toughen the current penalties (10 days-first offense, 30 days-second offense and 60 days for the third time) for the use of steroids using a 50-game suspension for a first offense, 100 games for a second and then lifetime ban for a third.
-The agreement also adds the much needed testing for amphetamines which will result with mandatory additional testing if the test is positive the first time, with a second offense drawing a 25-game suspension, and a third offense meaning an 80 game suspension.
+The players’ association and owners agree to toughen the current penalties (10 days-first offense, 30 days-second offense, and 60 days for the third time) for the use of steroids, using a 50-game suspension for a first offense, 100 games for a second, and then lifetime ban for a third.
+The agreement also adds the much needed testing for amphetamines, which will result with mandatory additional testing if the test is positive the first time, with a second offense drawing a 25-game suspension, and a third offense meaning an 80 game suspension.

 Alex Rodriguez wins the American League MVP Award for the second time in three seasons.
 The Yankees' third baseman edges out David Ortiz, the Red Sox DH, fueling the controversy that a designated hitter is not considered an all round player by many of the baseball writers who vote for the honor.